Why does ash release his pokemon?

 Why doesn't Ash evolve his pokemon?

 Let's take this one by region.
-The core thing to remember about why Ash's pokemon evolve slower than other trainers is that Ash typically catches all the pokemon that will be in his party all at once.
+The core thing to remember about why Ash's pokemon evolve slower than other trainers is that Ash typically catches all the pokemon that will be in his party all at once, meaning all the training is split between six or more pokemon.
 His rivals usually catch and focus on one pokemon at a time, which is why Ash tends to fall behind midway through his journey, but catches up to defeat his rival by the pokemon league.
 His entire interaction with Paul in the Sinnoh arc demonstrates this quite well.

 Only three of his pokemon are in their base form: Snivy, Oshawott, and Scraggy.
 When the majority of his team has already evolved, some of them twice, it's not fair to say he's not doing anything.
 Plus with over six pokemon in training, their battles are being stretched across several pokemon, so they will all evolve slower than if he trained them one at a time.
 He also brought in a Charizard and had Pikachu, (the former cannot evolve, and the latter requires a stone to evolve) who did not evolve, but are still two of his most powerful teammates.